Skip to content

 Detection Conditions:

 Phase Indication: Decline phase initiation detected.
-Signals transition from climax into decline cycle.
+Indicates transition from climax into decline cycle.

 Example: After CAP at $120, BDN appears at $113 β†’ Decline phase identified.